epccs/Gravimetric/Manager/manager/PointToMultiPoint.md

 read data from manager is the shutdown_halt_curr_limit (default is 63).

-## Cmd 6 from a controller /w i2c-debug access Host Shutdown uint32 values.
+## Cmd 6 from a controller /w i2c-debug to access Host Shutdown uint32 values.

 shutdown_halt_ttl_limit is time to wait for PWR_I to be bellow shutdown_halt_curr_limit and then stable for wearleveling.